Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Axosoft-14+.md

 To enable this project for data-synchronization with Axosoft, you need to enter:

-**External Key** -- This should be set to the **name** of the project token in Axosoft:
+**External Key**: This should be set to the **name** of the project token in Axosoft:

 ![](img/Using_Spira_with_Axosoft_14+_161.png)

 If you have a sub-project, you need to include both the parent and sub-project names separated by a forward slash (/), e.g. MyProject/SubProject1.

-**Active Flag** -- Set this to 'Yes' so that Spira knows that you want to synchronize data for this project.
+**Active Flag**: Set this to 'Yes' so that Spira knows that you want to synchronize data for this project.
 Once the project has been completed, setting the value to "No" will stop data synchronization, reducing network utilization.

 Click \[Update\] to confirm these settings.
 Once you have enabled the project for data-synchronization, you can now enter the other data mapping values outlined below.